antrea-io/antrea/docs/design/ovs-pipeline.md

 7. table=IngressSecurityClassifier, priority=0 actions=goto_table:AntreaPolicyIngressRule
 ```

-Flow 1 matches locally generated request packets, identified by `pkt_mark` which is set by iptables in the host network
+Flow 1 matches locally generated request packets for liveness/readiness probes from kubelet, identified by `pkt_mark`
-namespace.
-It forwards the packets to table [ConntrackCommit] directly to bypass all tables for ingress security.
+which is set by iptables in the host network namespace.
+It forwards the packets to table [ConntrackCommit] directly to
+bypass all tables for ingress security.

 Flow 2 matches packets destined for NodePort Services and forwards them to table [AntreaPolicyIngressRule] to enforce
 Antrea-native NetworkPolicies applied to NodePort Services.
 Without this flow, if the selected Endpoint is not a local